googleinterns/smart-home-local/README.md

 This is a mock Local Home Platform that depends on the Local Home SDK and a compiled [Local Fulfillment App](https://github.com/actions-on-google/smart-home-local)

+# Usage

+- See example tests in `test/example/` directory

 ## References & Issues

 - Questions?
 Go to [StackOverflow](https://stackoverflow.com/questions/tagged/actions-on-google), [Assistant Developer Community on Reddit](https://www.reddit.com/r/GoogleAssistantDev/) or [Support](https://developers.google.com/assistant/support).